Warren Buffett’s Rule: “Never Lose Money” – Examining Its Viability

 Buffett’s thorough research process and deep understanding of businesses

-Buffett’s strategy involves reading copious amounts of financial reports, understanding industry trends, and evaluating the competitive landscape to accurately gauge a company’s intrinsic value and future prospects.
+Buffett’s strategy involves reading copious amounts of financial reports, understanding industry trends, and evaluating the competitive position of a business to gauge intrinsic value and future prospects.
 By having a deep understanding of the business, he is better equipped to assess the risks associated with the investment, thereby minimizing potential losses.

 The impact of sector knowledge and financial literacy in minimizing loss